Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Ilosone

-This acronym is designed to help nurses and medical professionals identify the symptoms of Parkinson’s disease.
+This acronym is designed to help nurses and medical professionals identify the signs of Parkinson’s disease.
 The letters stand for:

 This acronym is designed to help nurses remember the treatment for congestive heart failure.
 The letters stand for: